Azure/review-checklists/README.md

 ![](./pictures/spreadsheet_screenshot_dashboard.png)

-## Using the spreadsheet to generate JSON checklist files
+## Using the spreadsheet to generate JSON checklist files (advanced)

 If you wish to do contributions to the checklists, one option is the following: